deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 The top line's left block displays:

-- The logged in user and the computer name.
+- The logged in user and the computer name (handy if you run as different users or SSH into different servers).
-- The full current directory path.
+- The full current directory path (easy to select and copy, and `Ctrl`+`Click` it to open in File Explorer).
 - If in a Git repository, shows the current Git branch and status.

 The top line's right block displays:

-- How long the previous command took to run.
+- How long the previous command took to run (great for when you start a long-running operation and walk away from your PC).
 - The current time that the information was displayed.

 The next line will show different information depending on the context: